msageryd/node-schedule-rrule/README.md

 ## Repo

+As of 2020-08-20 this repo is detatched from the formerly forked repo [node-schedule](https://github.com/node-schedule/node-schedule).
+It didn't make sense to have a fork when there will never be an opportunity to use code from downstream nor upstream, the code is too different.

-Instead of just copying the original code and start over I've left this repo as a fork in order to keep the credits where credits are due.
-That said, I have cleaned up the repo somewhat by removing old branches and tags.
-I also tried to make the code more readable by refactoring and some code changes.
+The git history is preserved in order to keep credits where credits are due.
+That siad, I have removed all tags and bransches from the original git history.
 From now on I intend to create a git tag for every published NPM version.

 ## Links